larsthelord/FinnishPatentandRegistrationOffice_ETL/README.md

     - Which registry in Finland the business is registered with, descriptions in English, Finnish and Swedish
 - final_registeredEntryType:
     - What type of business the business is, descriptions in English, Finnish and Swedish
+- final_businessAddress:
+    - The postal and street address of the business
+- final_businessNames:
+    - Different names by which the business is knowsn
+- final_businessInformation:
+    - Main table.
+General information about businesses.